leapicard/DGINN/README.md

 git fetch --depth 1 origin 5db02532408afcafad50a0b70dcf247ab4800492
 git checkout FETCH_HEAD
 ```
-Current version of the docker also corresponds to that commit.
+The docker is available for both the paper version and the current version of DGINN.

 Any questions or suggestions about the program can be addressed to lea.picard [at] ens-lyon.fr,
 laurent.gueguen [at] univ-lyon1.fr or lucie.etienne [at] ens-lyon.fr.